Mother injured in hit-and-run while helping child out of car

 Archant

-A mother suffered head injuries while helping her child out of their car in a hit-and-run incident yesterday.
+A mother suffered head injuries while helping her child out of their car in a hit-and-run incident.

 A spokesperson for Norfolk Police said: “The driver of the Range Rover was reportedly removing her child from the vehicle when the van collided with the open car door.